Operation Mountain Storm: Background

 In 2007, armed Albanian opposition groups effectively controlled areas near the border with Kosovo.
 On 10 September an ethnic Albanian police commander and two police officers were wounded in Vaksince during an attempted arrest of Skender Halili and Xheladin Hiseni, two ethnic Albanians that were killed.

-The Jakupi group escaped from the Dubrava prison in August with the help of "certain structures", in order to destabilize the region "should the Kosovo negotiations go in a direction these structures do not favor.", according to Security services.
-On 1 November one of the escapees, Xhavit Morina, former commander of Albanian National Army (AKSH), was killed by unknown perpetrators near Tetovo.
-Jakupi, the leader, was wanted in Macedonia for launching a rocket at a police station, killing a taxi driver, and wounding three police officers, as well as for putting the village of Volkovo under siege and threatening to bomb Skopje.
-Members of the criminal "Jakupi group" had participated in the Kosovo War (1998–1999), Insurgency in the Preševo Valley (2000–2001) and Insurgency in the Republic of Macedonia (2001); Jakupi, born in Bujanovac, is wanted in Serbia for several criminal acts.
+Lirim Jakupi's group escaped from the Dubrava prison in August with the help of "certain structures", in order to destabilize the region "should the Kosovo negotiations go in a direction these structures do not favor.", according to security services.
+On 1 November one of the escapees, Xhavit Morina, former commander of Albanian National Army (ANA), was killed by unknown perpetrators near Tetovo.
+Jakupi, the leader and former member of ANA, was wanted in Macedonia for launching a rocket at a police station, killing a taxi driver, and wounding three police officers, as well as for putting the village of Volkovo under siege and threatening to bomb Skopje.
+Jakupi, born in Bujanovac, is wanted in Serbia for several criminal acts.

 Operation

-The group was headed by Ramadan Shiti and Lirim Jakupi (known as "The Nazi"), Wahhabi extremists and paramilitary who escaped from the Dubrava prison in Kosovo in August.
+The group was headed by Ramadan Shiti and Lirim Jakupi (known as "The Nazi"), Wahhabi extremists and paramilitary men who escaped from the Dubrava prison in Kosovo in August.
+The group was originally under ANA until Jakupi's imprisonment for attempted murder.
 Some in the group, such as Shiti, had previously been linked with a Saudi-backed Wahhabi Muslim sect's attempts to take control over the Islamic communities in Macedonia and Kosovo.
-The Operation was carried out by a multi-ethnic Special police force in the villages of Brodec, Vešala and Vejce, near Tetovo, beginning in the morning.
+The operation was carried out by a multi-ethnic special police force in the villages of Brodec, Vešala and Vejce, near Tetovo, beginning in the morning.
 The criminal group was defeated, and all police officers that participated in the operation were unharmed.
+Two houses in the village of Brodec were destroyed by fire as a result of the clash, while the village mosque, which was used as a combat post by some members of the group, was damaged.

+6 militants were killed, 11 were wounded, and 13 arrested, among them, Ramadan Shiti, Habit Ahmeti and Fisnik Meti also known as "Commander Çeliku".
+The detained men were beaten, according to witnesses.
+Heavy weapons and ammunition were confiscated, including 3 mortars, 111 artillery shells, 2 recoillless rifles, 40 grenades, an electronically guided vehicle missile system, 9K111 Fagot, 4 surface-to-air missile launchers, 4 anti-aircraft missile systems, 9 Strela 2, M80 "Zolja", two grenade launchers, an M79 Rocket Launcher, 7 missiles, 6 RPGs and 132 grenades, 1 40 mm grenade launcher MGL-6, 56 grenades, 31 trinitrotoluene explosives, and plastic explosives.
+Meanwhile, KFOR had increased its troop level in Kosovo, since the start of the operation.